studiorack/studiorack-template-steinberg/README.md

     ./src/assets/name.wav

-## Testing your plugin

-Ensure you have run a build with -DSMTG_ADD_VST3_HOSTING_SAMPLES=ON

-Then run the validator passing through the path to your VST plugin using:

-    ./build/bin/Release/validator ./build/VST3/Release/helloworld.vst3 > ./build/VST3/Release/helloworld.txt

 ## Build (manual)

 Depending on the the operating system you are on/building for, swap the generator string in the build commands: